ricky0601/ricky0601/README.md

 ## 📝 Latest Projects

+- 🔗 [Little Garden](https://github.com/ricky0601/LittleGarden): **I participated in the project as a FE developer.**
+  > Little Garden is a plant diary platform where users can record the growth of their plants with photos and share their journey with the community.

 - 🔗 [Flenders](https://github.com/ricky0601/Flenders): **I participated in the project as a FE developer.**
   > Development of an AI-Powered Application to Assist Visually Impaired Individuals with Offline Shopping